-- 56. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 57.
+- 59. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 60.
 NEPA requires the preparation of an EIS for all "major Federal actions significantly affecting the quality of the human environment."
 42 U.S.C. § 4332(2)(C); 40 C.F.R. § 1501.4.
 Pursuant to NEPA, agencies must take a "hard look" at the consequences, environmental impacts, and adverse effects of their proposed actions, consider alternatives to the proposed action, and evaluate mitigation measures.
-42 U.S.C. § 4332(2)(C); 40 C.F.R. §§ 1502.1, .14, .16, 1508.7.
+42 U.S.C. § 4332(2)(C); 40 C.F.R. §§ 1502.1, .14, .16, 1508.7. - 61.
+BLM's 2019 lease sale is a major federal action significantly affecting the quality of the human environment. - 62.
+BLM violated NEPA by holding the lease sale without first preparing an EIS or an EA for the 2019 lease sale.

-- 58. BLM's 2018 lease sale is a major federal action significantly affecting the quality of the human environment. - 59.
-An agency must consider the site-specific impacts of a proposed action prior to making an irreversible and irretrievable commitment of resources. - 60.
-When it issued the leases, BLM made an irretrievable and irreversible commitment of resources. - 61.
-BLM violated NEPA by holding the lease sale and making an irretrievable and irreversible commitment of resources by issuing leases without first preparing an EIS or EA. - 62.
+- 63. A Determination of NEPA Adequacy is not a NEPA document and cannot contain NEPA analysis.
+40 C.F.R. § 1508.10. - 64.
+An agency must also consider the site-specific impacts of a proposed action prior to making an irreversible and irretrievable commitment of resources. - 65.
+When it issued the leases, BLM made an irretrievable and irreversible commitment of resources. - 66.
+The IAP was not a site-specific analysis.
+It was a broad, programmatic land use plan that governed BLM's management of the entire Reserve. - 67.
+BLM violated NEPA by failing to do a site-specific analysis prior to making an irretrievable and irreversible commitment of resources by issuing leases. - 68.
 For each of the above reasons, and others, BLM's lease sale and issuance of the oil and gas leases without preparing an EIS or EA was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by NEPA, its implementing regulations, and the APA.
 5 U.S.C. § 706(2).